 The additional shares of common stock authorized by the proposed Authorized Share Amendment will be available for issuance at the direction of our Board from time to time for any proper corporate purpose, including, without limitation, the raising of additional capital for use in our business, issuances of common stock pursuant to equity incentive plans, stock dividends or stock splits, issuances of common stock in potential acquisitions and other general corporate purposes.
 Certain issuances of common stock approved by the Board, however, may also require approval by our stockholders under applicable law or Nasdaq rules.
-The Authorized Share Amendment does not change the terms of our common stock and the additional shares of common stock to be authorized will have the same voting rights, the same rights to dividends and distributions and will be identical in all other respects to the common stock, except for incidental effects that would only occur as a result of increasing the number of shares of common stock outstanding, such as dilution of the ownership rights of current holders of common stock.
+The Authorized Share Amendment does not change the terms of our common stock and the additional shares of common stock to be authorized will have the same voting rights, the same rights to dividends and distributions and will be identical in all other respects to the common stock now authorized.
+Approval of the proposed Authorized Share Amendment will not affect the rights of the holders of our currently outstanding common stock, except for incidental effects that would only occur as a result of increasing the number of shares of common stock outstanding, such as dilution of the ownership rights of current holders of common stock.